clangen/musikcube/README.md

 a curses frontend to musikcube.

-musicbox compiles and runs easily on Windows, OSX and Linux.
+musicbox compiles and runs easily on Windows, macOS and Linux.

 it looks something like this on windows:

 ![windows screenshot](https://raw.githubusercontent.com/clangen/clangen-projects-static/master/musikcube/screenshots/windows.png)

-and this on osx:
+and this on macOS:

 ![osx screenshot](https://raw.githubusercontent.com/clangen/clangen-projects-static/master/musikcube/screenshots/osx.png)